 What clauses should be included in every contract?

 Price, term, and the parties’ obligations are the basics of every contract.
 But, how they are defined and what other clauses are required varies depending on the type of contract (e.g., lease, sale of goods, service agreement), parties involved, and complexity of the transaction.
-As are result, there’s no one-size-fits-all approach to drafting or negotiating contracts.
+As a result, there’s no one-size-fits-all approach to drafting or negotiating contracts.

 What constitutes a breach of contract?